The Vanishing Beast: Chapter Two

 “You’re worried for Alice,” he guessed.

 Saoirse stilled, a look of genuine surprise flitting across her face, then sighed.
 When she spoke again, she did so frankly, possibly for the first time that morning: “Aside from me, you’re now the only one in this world who knows Alice has magic.
 She’s quite the powerful little changeling, and if the police find out about her, at best they’ll want to monitor her.
-At worst, they’ll try to take her away.
+At worst, they’ll take her away.
 I would rather spend a lifetime in prison than let Alice see a lick of trouble.”

 “And what am I supposed to do if you go to prison?”
 Alice asked, crossing her arms.